Gholson Nature Park: Rare Plant Hikes Through the Seasons

 Gholson Nature Park is located in Chattahoochee, Florida, not far from where I’ve embarked on several RiverTrek adventures down the Apalachicola River.
 Chattahoochee was the birthplace and home of the park’s namesake, Angus Gholson.
 Gholson was a forester who managed the Lake Seminole Preserve for the Army Corps of Engineers.
 He spent decades helping researchers study the plants of the area, and became a renowned botanist after his retirement.

-Aside from his time serving during World War II and attending the University of Florida, Gholson lived his whole life in Chattahoochee, at the mouth of the Apalachicola.
+Aside from his time serving during World War II and attending the University of Florida, Gholson lived his whole life in Chattahoochee, at the head of the Apalachicola.
 This is the upper edge of the Apalachicola Bluffs and Ravines region, a biodiversity hotspot with the highest diversity of tree species in North America.
 It’s also home to many rare and highly localized plant species.
 Not a bad place for a botanist to spend a life.

 One reason for the high plant diversity is the area’s ravines.
 Gholson Park doesn’t have steephead ravines like Torreya State Park or the Apalachicola Bluffs and Ravines Preserve (ABRP).
 Instead of a steephead stream, it has a small, spring-fed creek flowing through it.
 We start by heading for the source of the stream.